anacazu/anacazu/README.md

 # About me

 Hi there!
-I'm Ana Caballo, a phycisist who likes the overlap of experimental research with other areas.
+I'm Ana Caballo, a physicist who likes the overlap of experimental research with other areas.
-During my studies and research, my interests have evolved from commputer simulations, to performing experiments in a laser lab myself, and more recently towards supporting others in improving the design of the experiment and the software behind it.
+During my studies and research, my interests have evolved from computer simulations, to performing experiments in a laser lab myself, and more recently towards supporting others in improving the design of the experiment and the software behind it.

 <h2> 🥼 My current research job </h2>